Benefits Related to Project 112/SHAD

 VA offers health care, disability compensation and other benefits to eligible Veterans.
 Their dependents and survivors also may be eligible for benefits.

-Veterans who participated in Project 112/SHAD are eligible for VA health care at no cost for any illness possibly related to the testing.
-Also, VA provides priority enrollment for health care Veterans who have disabilities VA has determined are service-related.
+Veterans who participated in Project 112/SHAD are eligible for VA health care.
+VA also provides priority enrollment for Veterans who have a military service-connected disability.

 Veterans may be eligible for disability compensation if they have a service-related disability and were discharged under other than dishonorable conditions.

 VA presumes amyotrophic lateral sclerosis (ALS) diagnosed in all Veterans with 90 days or more continuous active military service is related to their service, although ALS is not related to Project 112/SHAD.

 Surviving spouses, dependent children and dependent parents of Veterans who died from health problems related to participation in Project 112/SHAD may be eligible for health care, compensation, education, and home loan benefits.
 Find out if you qualify for survivors' benefits.

 Read Federal Benefits for Veterans, Dependents and Survivors to learn about other VA benefits.